iTunes: About iOS backups

 - Erase or restore a device you previously backed up and choose to set up as new in iTunes.
 If you use a different iTunes library (another user account or another computer) and select Setup as New or Restore from an existing backup, iTunes overrides the non-archived backup the next time you connect the device to your primary iTunes library and sync automatically is enabled.

-- Select Archive (available in iTunes for Mac only).
+- Right-click a backup, and select Archive (available in iTunes for Mac only).